Bruin-Dev/Intelygenz/docs/PIPELINES.md

         2. **cert-mananger**, using the helm chart from [jetstack repository](https://charts.jetstack.io).

-            This component automate the management lifecycle of all required certificates used by the KRE component in each environment.
+            This component automates the management lifecycle of all required certificates used by the KRE component in each environment.

         3. **nginx ingress controller**, using the helm chart from [ingress-nginx repository](https://kubernetes.github.io/ingress-nginx).